Scottsdale Real EstateBy Anne Sostman | The Scottsdale Agent | License SA718853000

 Arcadia

-Citrus trees, Camelback proximity, mid-century ranches, and aggressive new construction.
-The Phoenix-Scottsdale border neighborhood.
+Citrus trees, Camelback proximity, mid-century ranches, new construction.

 |